evlaV/evlaV/readme.md

 # Arch SrcPkg to Git Repo Converter
-This is a little tool that can convert an Arch srcpkg repository to a set of git repositories.
+evlaV is a tool that can convert an Arch srcpkg repository to a set of git repositories.
 It is primarily designed to work on SteamOS repositories and designed to replace [srcpkg2git](https://gitlab.com/evlaV/srcpkg2git).

-The design goals for this tool were:
-  - Should run locally
-    - Without internet if nothing changed
-  - Should run from a github action
-    - Only downloading what was changed since last run
-    - I.e., take a few minutes to run
-    - If no update was done, should only ping a few index files so it can run multiple times a day
-  - Should reconstruct the entire history from scratch
-    - This would allow re-constructing the repos if something changes
-  - Should minimize hard drive access
-    - Only the `PKGBUILD` is extracted from each srcpkg
-    - Based on `PKGBUILD` sources, local sources are extracted individually to place in the package repository
+It has two primary functions:
-    - To mirror internal repos, the only the latest version of each package is checked for them.
-If they exist, they are extracted and `git push --mirror`ed to the remote.
+  - Mirror internal repositories from the last version of each package
+    - Each repository **reflects the internal repository 1-1** at the time of last publish
+  - Reconstruct the repository history by traversing all packages
+    - This allows checking out the state of the repository **at any given time**

+Initially, this tool travered all versions of each package to create internal repositories.
+However, it was found that all source packages contain all important tags.
+Traversing all packages just added noise and all PRs.
+So now, only the last version is used.

 ## Usage
 Clone this repository.
 Then, it is recommended to run `./cache.sh`.
 This will use `rclone` to pull down the `holo-main` and `jupiter-main` source packages. `rclone` supports multiple HTTP connections per file, so it is very fast.
 The total download is around 500GB/600GB at the time of writing this and will take 2-4 hours.
 The other ~100GB will be pulled from the tool.